 This website allows you to search millions of records from around fifty datasets, relating to the lives of 90,000 convicts from the Old Bailey.
-Use our site to search individual convict life archives, explore and visualise data, and to learn more about crime and criminal justice in the past.
+Use our site to search individual convict life archives, explore and visualise data, and learn more about crime and criminal justice in the past.

 The police played an important role in criminal justice throughout the eighteenth and twentieth centuries.
 Many trials at the Old Bailey were the result of actions taken by policing agents and involved them giving testimony and sometimes acting as the prosecutor.
 Systems of policing were under a process of continual reform, particularly in the nineteenth century.